ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 Uncertainty in the results is big, f.e. for an accuracy of 54% the uncertainty is around 4%.
 Using the whole test set will reduce the uncertainty below 2%, but evaluation would take 7 hours on my PC.

+However if I only evaluate the problems of difficulty level 5 then evaluating 580 problems takes around 131 minutes.

 ### About inference loop repetitions

 Sometimes I have seen repetitions on inference, f.e. the following text was repeated multiple times: